sideprotocol/.github/profile/README.md

 ## Side Protocol

-Side Protocol is the exchange layer of Web3, providing a modular infrastructure to refine asset exchange for the omnichain future.
-At its core, the protocol is powered by SIDE, a layer-1 Cosmos-SDK-based blockchain housing the flagship implementation of mesh liquidity.
+Side Protocol is an infrastructure designed for omnichain asset exchange.
+At its core lies SIDE, a blockchain based on the Cosmos-SDK and CometBFT.
+It is designed as a chain abstraction layer and employs a hybrid methodology that combines IBC and TSS.
+This enables interoperability across all chains, including non-smart contract chains such as Bitcoin.